NFT Tables overview

 Test in Queries

-• Unique assets for the last 7 days for a single platform with summed amounts.
-We can get simmilar information for buyers and sellers if swap the platform in where with buyer/seller
+Get the unique assets for the last 7 days for a single platform with summed amounts.
+You can get similar information for buyers and sellers by swapping the platform in the WHERE clause with buyer/seller.

 1